rancherfederal/longhorn-demo/README.md

 watch kubectl get certificate -n longhorn-system longhorn
 ```

+This typically takes about 90s before the `Certificate` resources goes into a ready status.
+If it does not, you can troubleshoot by checking the status of the corresponding `CertificateRequest` and `Order` resources or viewing the `cert-manager` logs.

 Assuming the certificates exist, we can create the secret for mTLS:

 ```sh